bartdorsey/developer-setup-guide/windows/using-wsl.md

 Once you have this installed, VSCode can begin to tightly integrate with your WSL Linux virtual machine.

+## Understanding the relationship between Windows and WSL.

+One important concept to wrap your mind around is understanding how WSL and Windows work together.
+Since WSL is a Virtual Machine, it has it's own networking and it's own filesystem.

+### Home Directories

+Windows has a home directory on your C: drive in the folder `\Users\<username>`.
+Inside of WSL, it's accessible under the path `/mnt/c/Users/<username>`.

+**VERY IMPORTANT** When you are doing development work in WSL, you *should not* use this folder to store your files.

+Instead you should store your development files in your Linux home directory, which is located at the path `/home/<username>`

+See [this part][wsl-file-storage-guide] of Microsoft's WSL documentation for more info.

+## Localhost

+Often when developing network applications (like web servers) you will need to have an application listen on an port on `localhost` (127.0.0.1)

+The important thing to realize is that Windows has a `localhost`, and Linux ALSO has a `localhost`.
+These are really separate things.
+However Windows attempts to notice when you start a server in WSL and it attempts to *forward* requests from the Windows localhost to the Linux localhost.

+This is so as you develope your application you can use your Windows web browser to connect to your application running in Linux.

+> As of the writing of this version of the guide, there are some bugs with this automatic forwarding system.
+Also VPN or Anti-virus software can sometimes confuse this auto forwarding system.
+As a workaround you can connect to the actual IP address of the WSL virtual machine.
+To find out the IP address, run this command `ip -br addr show | grep eth0` and then replace the `localhost` in your browser with the ip address it shows.
+>
+>```shell
+> eth0             UP             172.18.250.180/20 > fe80::215:5dff:fe56:7711/64
+>```
+>
+> In this example, the IP address would be `172.18.250.180`

+For more information, see the [official docs for WSL Networking][wsl-networking]

 ## Opening folders from VSCode

 You will see a new status bar item in the lower left.